Skip to Content

 You will see that the overall length of the hike is not that long, but the duration is on the longer side.
 That is because you will be moving much more slowly on the via ferrata section than on a normal hiking trail.

-It is then following the hiking path on the other side of the peak (Nordwandsteig trail), that wraps its way down and around the mountain back to the top of the cable car station.
+It is then following the hiking path on the other side of the peak (Nordwandsteig trail), which wraps its way down and around the mountain back to the top of the cable car station.

 So, essentially what you have here is a via ferrata up to the summit + hike back down to the starting point, to complete the route to the Alpspitze summit.